-- Taking into account all measures contained within the Plan and Proposed Material Alterations, all of the proposed mitigation measures deriving from the various processes were generally consistent and compatible. - Indicators and associated targets have been included in SEA for monitoring European Sites.
+- Taking into account all measures contained within the Plan, all the proposed mitigation measures deriving from the various processes were generally consistent and compatible. - Indicators and associated targets have been included in SEA for monitoring European Sites.

 Reporting

 - This SEA ER addresses all biodiversity-related considerations relevant for this level of assessment. - This SEA ER contains all biodiversity-relevant information, data, figures and maps relevant for this level of assessment. - This SEA ER has been informed by the AA findings.